nandi95/vue-toastify/README.md

 ***
 To pass a notification from the server, assign your notification to `window.notification` before importing the other scripts.
 On mount this will gets displayed to the user.
 If this notification object has a property called `delay`, the notification display will be delayed by the given number of milliseconds.

-**Miscellaneous info**
--
- - Pausing the notification is not supporting touch gestures but might work with long press on some devices.

 **Todos**
 -
 - Option for showing one type at a time.

 - Increase test coverage

-- Remove core-js dependency

 - add SPA support for the url attribute